Availity/availity-workflow/packages/workflow/README.md

 ## Commands

 ### `help`

 Show help menu for all CLI options.

 ### `init <projectName>`

 #### Positionals

 `projectName` Required.
 The name of the project you want to create.

 #### Options

 -   `--version`, `-v`: Specify which version of the plugin project you want. [default: "latest"]
 -   `--current-dir`, `-c`: If you want the project to be created in the current directory
 -   `--template`, `-t`: The template you want to initialize the projec with

 #### Examples

 -   `npx @availity/workflow init my-package-name`
 -   `npx @availity/workflow init my-package-name --template https://github.com/Availity/availity-starter-angular`
 -   `npx @availity/workflow init my-package-name --version 4.0.0-alpha.4`

 ### `start`

 Start the development server and watches for file changes.
 Hot-reloading is enabled for React projects.
 Angular projects hot reload CSS only.

 #### options

 ##### `--dry-run`

 Start the development server using production settings. **Example:**

 `npm start -- --dry-run`

 ### `lint`

 Lint project files using EsLint.

 #### options

 ##### `--include`

 Include additional glob patterns for linting.

 ##### `--ignore-git-untracked`

 Ignore files that are not indexed by git.

 ##### `--disable-linter`

 Disable linter when creating bundles for production or staging.

 ### `build`

 -   Cleans up `/dist` folder
 -   Bundles project assets into the `/dist` folder

 ### `release`

 -   Prompts the user for a version
 -   Cleans up `/dist` folder
 -   Bundles project assets into the `/dist` folder
 -   Tags the version in Git

+#### `--no-optimize`

+-Bundles javascript assets without minifying

+`npm run production --no-optimize`

 #### NODE_ENV

 ##### `production`

 Minifies the javascript assets.

 ##### `staging`

 No minification is done on javascript assets

 #### options

 ##### `--dry-run`

 -   Disables committing files to git
 -   Disables creating a git tag

 Skipped tasks will print a message in the console

 ```bash
 ℹ [ Dry Run ] Skipping version bump
 ```

 ### `profile`

 Analyze Webpack bundles and find what is contributing their sizes.
 This command generates an html graphical chart that automatically opens in the browser as well as a text summary report in the console.

 ```
 › Webpack profile: